Progress to Date:

 Why Transform CalFresh (food stamps)?

-Simply put, California has long had one of the worst food stamp participation rates in the nation and currently has a second-to-last standing among states.
-According to the USDA’s most recent report, for 2014, only 66% of eligible households are signed up for the benefits they qualify for, compared to 83% nationally.
+Simply put, California has long had one of the worst food stamp participation rates in the nation and currently has a fourth-to-last standing among states.
+According to the USDA’s most recent report for 2014, only 66% of eligible households are signed up for the benefits they qualify for, compared to 83% nationally.

 A Bold Vision: The Alliance to Transform CalFresh

-As of Spring 2015, progress is being made to increase participation by eligible people to appropriate levels and catch up with national rates of access:
+As of Spring 2017, the following progress was made to increase participation by eligible people to appropriate levels and catch up with national rates of access:

 Convener: The California Association of Food Banks (CAFB) and its Executive Director, Sue Sigler